zero-to-prod/service-models/README.md

     use ServiceModel;

     /**
-     * Using the `ServiceModel` trait in the
+     * Using the `ServiceModel` trait in OrderDetails
-     * OrderDetails class will automatically
-     * map the data.
+     * class will automatically map the data.
      */
     public OrderDetails $details;

     /**
-     * Use a value backed enum to automatically cast the value.
+     * Use a value-backed enum to automatically cast the value.
      */
     public Status $status;

     /**
-     * Custom cast for a one-to-one relationship.
+     * Custom cast for a hasOne relationship.
      * @var Item[] $items
      */
     #[Cast(ToCarbon::class)]
     public Carbon $ordered_at;

     /**
-     * Custom cast for a one-to-many relationship.
+     * Custom cast for a hasMany relationship.
      * @var Item[] $items
      */
     #[CastToArray(Item::class)]
     public array $items;

     /**
-     * Create your own one-to-many casts.
+     * Use a custom hasMany cast.
      * @var Collection<int, View> $views
      */
     #[CastToCollection(View::class)]